Resume Advice for Information Technology Candidates

 5. Following up on your application

-• Time plus 1 week – Send an email to the recruiter/ hiring manager and confirm that they have received your resume, also reiterating your interest in the role.
-Feel free to enquire about the timeline of the shortlisting process.
+• Time plus 1 week – Email the recruiter/ hiring manager and confirm that they have received your resume, also reiterating your interest in the role.
+Please don’t hesitate to inquire about the timeline of the shortlisting process.

 • Time plus 4 weeks – Make a phone call to the company’s HR department and be as straightforward as possible by asking for a Yes or No answer.